JSOV2001/ros2_control_guide/README.md

  - Basic understanding of URDF design
  - URDF's well-computed inertia matrices
  - URDF's well-selected frictions

+In case that the reader doesn't meet the requirements, then read the appendix for more information.

 ## Installation
 Please, install the following ROS2 packages in Ubuntu terminal, as all of them required to use ros2_control properly: